Workshops Available to Venues

 This technique-based workshop will use mixed media materials along with fabric and paper, to create the illusion of depth in a two-dimensional plane; in our case, a quilt.
 Through use of these materials, along with principles of design, you will create small studies using these techniques.
 Specifically, overlapping, placement, size, value, and focus, will be areas of concentration using the collage approach.
 Participants will walk away with a better sense of command over creating the illusion of depth on a two-dimensional plane.

 Our world moves very fast.
 This retreat-like workshop focuses on slowing down and relishing in process rather than product.
 Supplies needed are minimal and no machine is necessary.
 So grab a bag of fabric scraps and your favorite hand sewing tools, and jump on board.
 This is not a technique workshop where you learn how to hand stitch.
 The focus is on using the stitch line as mark making on cloth.
-Part of the workshop content will be studying the Gee’s Bend Quilters, along with Boro and Kantha stitching practices.
-Students will explore personal mark making preferences along with the power of parallel play in groups.
+The stitch marks are the brush strokes that make the composition complete.
+The Gee’s Bend Quilters, along with Boro and Kantha stitching practices will be examined.
+Students will explore personal mark making preferences, with the power of parallel play in groups.

 Sewing Machine Optional